|Funding Program:||Northern Australia Roads Program

 The Tjukaruru Road is a key regional road, which services many remote communities and tourism activities.
 The Tjukaruru Road is also part of the Outback Way, which is a national east-west link connecting Laverton in Western Australia to Winton in Queensland.

-The scope of works for this project includes upgrading 11km of Tjukaruru Road to two-lane standard seal, which will include upgrades from the Docker River Aerodrome to the Docker River Community turn off.
+The scope of works for this project includes upgrading and sealing approximately 13.3 kilometres of Tjukaruru Road to two-lane standard seal.

 This project is one of two packages of works on the Outback Way in the Northern Territory being funded under the Northern Australia Roads Programme.